-At Camp Thunderbird, Big Ideas, competencies and content are lived and experienced more deeply than in traditional classrooms.
+At Camp Thunderbird, Big Ideas, competencies and content are lived and experienced through deep connections with the outdoors.
 Visit our website for documents showing the curricular connections.

 While participating in Outdoor Adventure Programs at Camp Thunderbird, students will:

 - Build healthy relationships with peers and teachers through shared outdoor experiences - Practice taking a leadership role, or standing back to gain a new understanding of their role as group members or leaders - Develop and apply a variety of movement concepts and strategies in different physical activities - Gain an appreciation for the forest and lake habitats of the Sooke area - Learn about biodiversity of the local ecosystem.